PaperMC/docs/docs/waterfall/getting-started.md

 ---
 slug: /getting-started
 description: How to get started with running Waterfall.
-sunsetted: true
+eol: true
-sunsettingMessage: We recommend you transition to [Velocity](/velocity).
+eolMessage: We recommend you transition to [Velocity](/velocity).
 ---

 # Getting Started